 On October 26, 2010, in connection with the Merger described above, ITHC transferred all of its operating assets and liabilities to its wholly-owned subsidiary, D Source Split Corp., a company organized under the laws of Nevada ("DSSC").
 DSSC was then split-off from ITHC through the sale of all outstanding shares of DSSC (the "Split-Off").
 The assets and liabilities of ITHC were transferred to the Split-Off Shareholders in the Split-Off.
 ITHC executed a split off agreement with the Split-Off Shareholders which obligates the Split-Off Shareholders to assume all prior liabilities associated with Design Source, Inc. and all DSSC liabilities.
-In conjunction with the Split-Off, certain shareholders of ITHC surrendered for cancellation shares of ITHC common stock for no additional consideration.
-The purpose of the Split-Off was to make ITHC a shell company with no assets or liabilities in order to facilitate the Merger.
+In conjunction with the Split-Off was to make ITHC a shell company with no assets or liabilities in order to facilitate the Merger.
 Although all transactions related to the Merger occurred simultaneously, the Split-Off, including the cancellation of shares, was considered to have occurred immediately prior to the Merger for accounting purposes.
 As the acquiree in a reverse merger with a shell company, the historical financial statements of ITHC are not presented and these ITHC transactions are not reflected in the Company's accompanying consolidated financial statements.